yaahc/rustconf/error-handling-isnt-all-about-errors.md

 - **Context**: Any information relevant to an error or an error report that is not itself an error
 - **Error Report**: Printed representation of an error and all of its associated context

-Notes: This is in the context of reporting, we will no longer talk about handling.
+Notes: In the context of error reporting an error is ..., context is ..., and an error report is the ...

-This gets to the other goal of this talk, clarifying the relationship and difference between errors and context.
-Errors describe what went wrong, context helps you figure out the why, and it's my opinion that keeping these two concepts in mind is very important when designing your error reporting.
+This gets to the other goal of this talk, clarifying the relationship between errors and context.
+Errors describe what went wrong, context helps you figure out why, and it's my opinion that keeping these two concepts separate leads to more readable error reports and that adding just a little context can take your error reports from somewhat servicable to oddly satisfying.

-How about an example?
-Let's dig into error reporting by recreating the custom_section example from the beginning of the talk.
+I think the best way to explain what I mean will be with an example, so let's dig into error reporting by recreating the custom_section example from the beginning of the talk.
 NEXT SLIDE

 ---